Graph Neural Networks for Fast Contingency Analysis of Power Systems: Introduction

-Machine Learning (ML) models including Decision Trees, Support Vector Machines, Random Forests, and Neural Networks to mention but a few have been shown to handle complex power systems problems tractably and efficiently \cite{9844246,9091534,8810906}.
-These methods eliminate the computationally intensive iterative procedures of traditional power flow solvers and scale well with increasing grid sizes.
-However, the downside to many ML algorithms is that they are often unable to consider grid topologies beyond the one topology on which they have been trained i.e., they do not incorporate variables that relate to connection/disconnection of power lines or reconfiguration of buses.
-Moreover, training a single model for each potential N-$1$ topology would also be unrealistic and impractical.
-This affects their ability to generalize to varying grid configurations, which is an inherent aspect of the contingency assessment problem in power systems and is, therefore, hindering their adoption in real systems.
+Machine Learning (ML) models, for example, Decision Trees, Support Vector Machines, Random Forests, and Neural Networks have been shown to handle complex power system problems tractably and efficiently \cite{9844246,9091534}.
+These models, once trained, eliminate the computationally intensive iterative procedures of traditional power flow solvers and scale well with increasing grid sizes.
+However, the downside to many ML algorithms is that they are often unable to consider grid topologies beyond the one topology on which they have been trained, i.e., they do not incorporate variables that relate to the connection/disconnection of power lines or the reconfiguration of buses.
+Moreover, training a single model for each potential N-$1$ topology would also be impractical.
+Their inability to capture different topologies is an inherent aspect of the contingency assessment problem in power systems, which hinders their adoption in real systems.

-In order to leverage the enormous computational efficiency of ML methods for application to the N-$k$ power flow problem, various ML-based architectures have been proposed.
-In \cite{guided2018}, an one-hot encoding that adds extra binary variables to represent the connection/disconnection of components was presented.
+To leverage the enormous computational efficiency available with ML methods for application to the N-$k$ power flow problem, various ML-based architectures have been proposed.
+In \cite{guided2018}, a one-hot encoding that adds extra binary variables to represent the connection/disconnection of components was presented.
 However, results therein show this method may not scale well to larger systems with hundreds of components.
-In \cite{guided2018} and \cite{donnot-01906170}, the authors introduce the so-called "Guided Dropout" method to address the topology change problem. ``Guided Dropout'', \textit{sparsifies} the neural network model by introducing conditional neurons for each topology configuration shows suitability in addressing grid topology changes during {N$-1$} scenarios.
-Graph Neural Networks (GNNs), introduced in \cite{4700287}, extend traditional NNs to data represented in graph domains by inherently exploiting the system structural characteristics through the inclusion of features related to both graph nodes (buses) and graph edges (transmission lines).
-GNNs have been applied to find a solution to the Optimal Power Flow problem in \cite{9053140,liu2022topology,falconer2022leveraging,8851855}.
+In \cite{guided2018} and \cite{donnot-01906170, DONON2020316}, the authors introduce the so-called "Guided Dropout" method to address the topology change problem. ``Guided Dropout'' \textit{sparsifies} a neural network by introducing conditional neurons for each topology configuration, a feature that is suitable for addressing grid topology changes during {N$-k$} scenarios.
+Another NN-based architecture suitable for topology changes is the Graph Neural Networks (GNNs).
+Initially presented in \cite{4700287}, GNNs extend traditional NNs to data represented in graph domains by inherently exploiting the system structural characteristics, enabling the inclusion of information related to both graph nodes (buses) and graph edges (transmission lines) at both input and output of a model.
+GNNs have been applied to find a solution to the Optimal Power Flow problem in \cite{9053140,liu2022topology,falconer2022leveraging,9962773,8851855}.